On the Whittaker Plancherel Theorem for Real Reductive Groups: The Harish-Chandra Plancherel Theorem.

 \section{The Harish-Chandra Plancherel Theorem.}

+Throughout this section we will assume that $G$ has compact center.
 The purpose of this section is to describe Harish-Chandra's decomposition of $\mathcal{C}(G)$ relative to conjugacy classes of associate standard parabolic subgroups of $G$.
-If $P_{1}$ and $P_{2}$ are standard parabolic subgroups of $G$ then they are associate if there exists $s\in W(A_{o})$ (the so called small Weyl group) with $A_{P_{2}}=sA_{P_{1}}$.
-Note that this implies that if $s^{\ast}\in K$ has the property that conjugation by $s^{\ast}$ restricted to $A_{o}$ yields $s$ then $s^{\ast}M_{P_{1}}\left( s^{\ast}\right) ^{-1}=M_{P_{2}}$.
-A parabolic subgroup, $P$, of $G$ is said to be cuspidal if $M_{P}$ contains a compact Cartan subgroup.
-Let $\mathcal{P}=\mathcal{P}(G)$ denote the set of classes of associate cuspidal parabolic subgroups.
+If $P_{1}$ and $P_{2}$ are parabolic subgroups of $G$ then they are associate if there exists $g\in G$ with $gM_{P_{1}}g^{-1}=M_{P_{2}}$.
+A parabolic subgroup, $P$, of $G$ is said to be cuspidal if $^{o}M_{P}$ contains a compact Cartan subgroup.
+Let $\mathcal{P}=\mathcal{P}(G)$ denote the set of conjugacy classes of associate cuspidal parabolic subgroups.
 Then one can show that up to conjugacy all Cartan subgroups of $G$ can be obtained from elements of $\mathcal{P}$ as $[P]\longmapsto T_{P}A_{P}$ where $P$ is a representative of $[P]$ and $T_{P}$ is a compact Cartan subgroup of $M_{P}$.
-If we further, divide by $M_{p}$ conjugacy then the correspondence is bijective.
+If we further, divide by $M_{P}$ conjugacy then the correspondence is bijective.
 Thus we can either talk about the set of all conjugacy classes of Cartan subgroups of $G$ or the set of associativity classes of cuspidal, standard parabolic subgroups of $G$.

-The simplest statement of the Harish-Chandra Plancherel theorem is (we will explain the notation after the statement).
+The distributional form Harish-Chandra Plancherel theorem is (we will explain the notation after the statement).

-\begin{theorem} (cf. \cite{RRGII} Theorem 13.4.1) Let $\delta$ be the Dirac distribution at the identity element $e$ in $G$.
-If $f\in\mathcal{C}(G)$ then
+\begin{theorem} (c.f. \cite{RRGII} Theorem 13.4.1) Let $\delta$ be the Dirac distribution at the identity element $e$ in $G$.
+If $f\in\mathcal{C}(G) $ then